Emad-COMBINE-lab/InPheRNo-ChIP/_sources/usage_own_data.rst.txt

 Preparing RNA-seq Data
 ----------------------

-**Requirement**: A gene expression count matrix (genes × samples) containing normalized expression values.
+In this section, we will explain how to prepare the RNA-seq data required for InPheRNo-ChIP, specifically focusing on generating the three essential inputs for InPheC_Step1.py, as shown in our GitHub repo's `README.md <https://github.com/Emad-COMBINE-lab/InPheRNo-ChIP/tree/main#readme>`_:

+- **Input 1.1**: Normalized counts (e.g., ``RNAseq_expr_voom_normalized.csv``)
+- **Input 1.2**: P-values of gene-phenotype associations for significant genes (e.g., ``RNAseq_pval_gene-phenotype_significant.csv``)
+- **Input 1.3**: P-values of gene-phenotype associations for all genes (e.g., ``RNAseq_pval_gene-phenotype_allGenes.csv``)

+We will walk through the steps needed to prepare these inputs from your RNA-seq and phenotype data.

 **Approach**:

 1. **Data Acquisition**:

-   - Obtain a gene expression count matrix for your samples.
-This can be from your own experiments or publicly available datasets.
-   - If you have raw RNA-seq reads, process them to generate the count matrix using standard RNA-seq pipelines.
-This typically involves read alignment and quantification, but in this guide we expect the input to be a count matrix.
+   - If you have raw RNA-seq reads, process them to generate a gene expression count matrix (genes × samples) using standard RNA-seq pipelines.

-   - Tools for processing raw reads include aligners like **STAR** or **HISAT2** and quantification tools like **featureCounts** or **HTSeq-count**.
+      - Alignment: Use aligners like **STAR** or **HISAT2** to map reads to the reference genome.
+      - Quantification: Use tools like **featureCounts** or **HTSeq-count** to obtain raw counts.

+   - Alternatively, if you already have a gene expression count matrix, you can proceed directly.

-2. **Quality Control**:
+2. **Sample Selection and Quality Control**:

+   - Convert all gene identifiers to a consistent format (e.g., HGNC symbols) to ensure compatibility across datasets.
    - Assess the quality of your gene expression data.
    - Filter out low-quality samples or genes with low expression levels as appropriate for your analysis.
    - **Optional**: Remove genes located on sex chromosomes if sex-specific effects are not relevant to your study.